 2/ Mountain Biking in Fife

 - With the family?
-Cycle around Loch Ore on an off road 3.5 mile / 5.65 km trail, perfect for all ages and with lovely views of the loch.
+Cycle around Loch Ore on an off-road 3.5 miles/ 5.65 km trail, perfect for all ages and with lovely views of the loch.

 - If you want to practise your skills, then the White Wood has all the technical features like drops and rock gardens including ‘Rockzilla’ – perfect for intermediates.
 Lochore Meadows also has a bike park with rocky elements, north shore sections (raised timber trails) and berms (curving slopes) and rollers (humps).